 Overview

 Tripadvisor’s Vacation Rentals business transitioned to operate as a full meta provider, making Holiday Lettings the default booking experience for Tripadvisor’s owned inventory.
-This shift heightened the importance of trust and clarity at the point of booking, making it critical to evaluate and improve the Holiday Lettings booking flow—while staying true to its existing brand and design language.
+This shift heightened the importance of trust and clarity at the point of booking — the existing flow had a 29% exit rate, a 50% increase in dropped sessions, and ~20% of customers unable to complete bookings due to errors or incorrect details.
+Improving it was critical, while staying true to its existing brand and design language.

 My Role